Article 5 min read

 The chart spans two pages

 Rare but real for full-width figures in two-column journals.
-Fix: render both pages, stitch in an image editor, then crop.
-Or — usually easier — find the high-resolution version of the figure in the journal’s supplementary materials.
+Render both pages, stitch in an image editor, crop.
+Easier: find the high-res version in supplementary materials.

 Multiple overlapping series of the same color

-PDFs sometimes use partial transparency to overlay series.
-The color picker will struggle because the overlap region is a different color from either series alone.
-Fix: extract each series with a tight color tolerance, then manually fix the overlap points by clicking them individually.
+PDFs sometimes use partial transparency for overlays.
+The color picker struggles because overlap is a different color from either series.
+Extract each series with tight tolerance, then manually fix overlap points by clicking them individually.

 The chart has a broken Y axis (split scale)

-Two visible Y axes with different ranges on the same plot.
-The pixel-to-value map is not continuous, so a single calibration won’t work.
-Fix: extract the top half and the bottom half separately.
-Calibrate the top half with its two Y endpoints, export, then re-calibrate for the bottom and export again.
-Merge the CSVs.
+Two visible Y axes with different ranges.
+The pixel-to-value map isn’t continuous, so a single calibration won’t work.
+Extract the top and bottom halves separately, calibrate each, merge the CSVs.

 The PDF is a scan of a printed paper

-Older papers, especially pre-2000, are scanned PDFs.
-Apply OCR if you need the text, but for the chart specifically just treat the scan as an image — same workflow as the rasterized-figure case.
+Older papers, especially pre-2000.
+Apply OCR for text if needed; for the chart, treat the scan as an image — same workflow as the rasterized case.
 Expect higher noise.

 XLSX vs CSV for PDF-extracted data

-XLSX is the better default when your input is a PDF chart, because the embedded chart image becomes a built-in audit trail.
-Six months from now, when someone asks “where did that 1820 ppb number come from?”, you open the XLSX, see the figure, and verify the year visually.
-CSV gives you the numbers but throws away the provenance.
+XLSX is the better default for PDF charts, because the embedded image becomes a built-in audit trail.
+Six months from now, when someone asks “where did 1820 ppb come from?”, you open the XLSX, see the figure, verify visually.
+CSV gives numbers but throws away provenance.

-For details on what’s actually inside the XLSX file DataFromChart produces, see chart screenshot to Excel.
+For what’s inside the XLSX DataFromChart produces, see chart screenshot to Excel.

 When this approach doesn’t work

-Three cases where rendering-the-PDF-page-as-PNG is the wrong move.
+Three cases where digitizing the PDF chart at all is the wrong move.

-The data is already in a table on a nearby page.
-Don’t digitize from a chart if you can extract the table.
-Use a PDF-to-table tool (Tabula, Camelot, or even copy-paste).
+Data is already in a table nearby.
+Don’t digitize if you can extract the table.
+Use Tabula, Camelot, or copy-paste.

-The supplementary materials contain the raw data.
+Supplementary materials contain raw data.
 Always check.
-Authors are increasingly required to publish raw data, and a CSV in the supplements beats any digitization, however careful.
+Authors increasingly publish raw data, and a CSV in supplements beats any digitization.

-You’re trying to read patient-level data from a Kaplan-Meier curve.
-The chart only shows aggregate survival, not individual times-to-event.
-Reconstructing individual patient data requires the Guyot et al. method — covered in our meta-analysis data extraction guide.
+Patient-level data from a Kaplan-Meier curve.
+The chart shows aggregate survival, not individual times-to-event.
+Reconstruction requires the Guyot et al. method — see our meta-analysis guide.

 CTA

-Render your PDF page as PNG, drop it into the extractor, and you’ll have CSV or XLSX in under five minutes.
-The four-step workflow is identical to any other chart source — image, points, axes, data.
+Drop your PDF into the extractor, pick the page, and you’ll have CSV or XLSX in under five minutes.
+The four-step workflow is identical to any other chart source — the page picker just handles the render for you.

 FAQ

-Why can’t I just upload the PDF directly?
+Can I upload the PDF directly? — Yes.

 Can I extract data from a scanned (photographed) PDF?

 Yes, but expect higher noise.
-Skew, lighting variations, and JPEG-style compression artifacts all hurt accuracy.
-Calibrate at the longest visible axis interval to minimize endpoint error.
+Skew, lighting, and JPEG artifacts hurt accuracy.
+Calibrate at the longest visible interval to minimize endpoint error.

 Does the digitizer keep the PDF metadata?

-No. The digitizer only sees pixels.
-Track the source PDF separately — for academic work, cite the original paper and figure number alongside the extracted data.
+No. It only sees pixels.
+Track the source PDF separately — for academic work, cite the original paper and figure number alongside extracted data.

 What if the PDF is protected (DRM/password)?

-If you have legitimate access (you opened it in your reader and saw the figure), screenshot the chart and proceed.
-The digitizer doesn’t care that the source was protected.
+If you have legitimate access and saw the figure, screenshot it.
+The digitizer doesn’t care about the source’s protection state.

 How does this differ from extracting data from a chart image?